dmaduabum/studio-7/README.md

 # Studio 07 – Robust Regression with Heavy-Tailed Errors

 This project investigates how **heavy-tailed error distributions** affect the performance of different linear regression estimators in high-dimensional settings.
+This is a studio in class Stat 607.

 ---